microsoft/verona/docs/opsem.md

 # Operational Semantics

 Still to do:
+* WIP: Extract.
-* Add destructors explicitly in the semantics.
+* Add finalizers explicitly in the semantics.
-* Extract.
+  * Set the objects being finalized to `Immutable`?
 * Discharge (send/free/freeze?) when stack RC for the region and all children (recursively) is 0.
+  * Can free even if child regions have stack RC.
   * Could optimize by tracking the count of "busy" child regions.
   * Can we still have an Arena per frame?
     * Frame Arenas can't be discharged anyway.